jmillxyz/Win32-OpenSSH-wiki/About-Win32-OpenSSH-and-Design-Details.md

 End result of authentication in Windows is a Windows user token (if authentication succeeds).
 SSH sessions that need client user capabilities are hosted in processes running under the context of client user (launched using CreateProcess(user_token)).
 Ex. cmd.exe for terminal session, sftp_server.exe for sftp session and scp.exe for scp session.

+Shown below is a high level overview of the various SSH components and access boundaries for various resources involved:

 ![HLA](https://cloud.githubusercontent.com/assets/14185020/20284248/367b1f76-aa71-11e6-9243-6034eae07ba8.JPG)